RESOURCES

 Other online news coverage: mirror.co.uk

-Older adults do not distinguish well between human and modern AI speech
+Older adults do not distinguish well between human and AI speech

 (2023)